 Note (ii): The vertical bar may have layers of tape and/or any other suitable material to provide a better grip.
-The thickness of the tape or other alternative material must not result in any unfair advantage exceeding athlete's physical prowess.
+The thickness of the tape or other alternative material must not result in any unfair advantage exceeding the athlete's physical prowess.
+Any tape on the vertical bar must be uniform except for incidental overlapping and must not result in any sudden change in diameter, such as the creation of any ring on the vertical bar.
+Only regular taping in accordance with the rule is allowed on the vertical bar - rings, loops and the like are not permitted.